-The Triple DES (3DES) operation of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.
+165 The Triple DES (3DES) operation of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.

 FCS_COP.1/3DES Cryptographic operation

+Hierarchical to: No other components.

 FCS_COP.1.1/3DES The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm Triple Data Encryption Standard (3DES) - ECB mode and cryptographic key sizes 112 bit or 168 bit key size that meet the following standards: [FIPS SP800-67], chapter 2 and 3.
 TOE implements 3DES with key option 1 and 2 with ECB mode.